 'Now I am a beggar': Fleeing the Russian advance in Ukraine

-Despite the attacks, some managed to make it to the town of Pokrovsk, 80 miles to the south, and boarded an evacuation train Saturday heading west, away from the fighting.
+Despite the attacks, some managed to make it to the town of Pokrovsk, 130 kilometers (80 miles) to the south, and boarded an evacuation train Saturday heading west, away from the fighting.

 Fighting has raged around Lysychansk and neighboring Sievierodonetsk, the last major cities under Ukrainian control in the Luhansk region.
 Luhansk and the Donetsk region to its south make up the Donbas, Ukraine’s eastern industrial heartland which is the focus of Russia’s current offensive.
 Moscow-backed separatists have controlled parts of the Donbas for eight years and Russian forces are now trying to capture at least the whole Donbas.